zacharybaca/software-bug-tracker/README.md

       - <code>PUT /api/tasks/:id</code>
       - Updates the details of an existing task.

    5. Delete a Task
       - <code>DELETE /api/tasks/:id</code>
       - Deletes a task by ID.

+   6. Retrieve Unassigned Tasks
+      - <code>GET /api/tasks/unassigned</code>
+      - Retrieves All Tasks That Hasn't Been Assigned An Employee

-# Employee Endpoints
+## Employee Management

    1. Get All Employees
       - <code>GET /api/employees</code>
       - Retrieves a list of all employees.

    2. Get a Specific Employee
       - <code>GET /api/employees/:id</code>
       - Retrieves employee details by their unique ID.

-   3. Create a New Employee

-      - <code>POST /api/employees</code>
-      - Adds a new employee to the database.

-   4. Update an Employee's Information
+   3. Update an Employee's Information
       - <code>PUT /api/employees/:id</code>
       - Updates employee details by their unique ID.

-   5. Delete an Employee
+   4. Delete an Employee
       - <code>DELETE /api/employees/:id</code>
-      - Deletes an employee from the system.
+      - Deletes an employee from the system, as well as unassign the tasks that employee was assigned.

-# Authentication Endpoints
+## Authentication

    1. Login
       - <code>POST /api/auth/login</code>